b13/bolt/README.md

 ## Disabled Backend settings

-Extension `bolt` adds default PageTsConfig that disallows adding new `sys_template` records in the backend, and it hides the `PageTsConfig` field when editing page records.
+Extension `bolt` adds default PageTsConfig that disallows adding new `sys_template` records in the backend, and it hides the `PageTsConfig` related fields when editing page records.
 Those defaults are added  in `ext_tables.php`, they follow our best practices, but can be rewritten again if really needed.

 ## License